 If you have the capacity, you could always offer an additional service for the sole purpose of topping up your bonus pot.
 For example, you could offer a social media audit service that won’t require too much extra work, and every single penny you make from that service will go into your savings pot.
 That could easily be an extra £100-£500 each month!

 If you want to learn about audits and how to offer them as a service, click here to listen to episode 35.

 Go and get started to give yourself the end-of-year bonus you deserve!

 If you do just a few of these things, you will be shaking your own hand at the end of the year when you get to pay yourself a big fat bonus and get to book that spa day, buy that pair of shoes, go on that holiday of a lifetime or whatever it is that gives you a pat on the back for surviving another year of freelance life!

-What end-of-year bonus are you going to work towards in 2023?
+What end-of-year bonus are you going to work towards next year?
 Message us on Instagram @thetwolauras to let us know, we’d love to hear all about your goals and cheer you on the way!